-Anatomy, definition, functions and location of the gallbladder.
+Location, divisions, functions and neurovasculature of the gallbladder.

 Hello everyone!
 It's Megan from Kenhub here, and welcome to our tutorial on the gallbladder.
 This tutorial will mainly focus on the gallbladder – a small organ in the abdomen which is in close relation with the liver.
 However, we'll also look at some other structures that are neighboring the gallbladder such as the duodenum and the sphincter of Oddi as well as the pancreas and the pancreatic duct.